Red Ghost (character): Fictional character biography

 With his Super-Apes, he later again battled the Fantastic Four on the Moon, and again encountered the Watcher.
 Kragoff was accidentally teleported to Earth by the Watcher's matter transporter.
 The Red Ghost was expelled from the Communist Party and his Super-Apes were impounded.
-He formed an alliance with the Mole Man who was trying to use an earthquake machine to attack the surface world, and battled the Avengers, but was defeated.
+He allied with the Mole Man who was trying to use an earthquake machine to attack the surface world, and battled the Avengers, but was defeated.
 Back with the Super-Apes again, Kragoff appeared among the villains assembled by Doctor Doom to destroy the Fantastic Four.
 Kragoff eventually lost his original powers.
-He formed an alliance with the Unicorn to steal Anthony Stark's cosmic-ray intensifier, which he used to gain the new superhuman power of a mist-like form and to give powers to his new trained apes, Alpha and Beta.
+He allied with the Unicorn to steal Iron Man's cosmic-ray intensifier, which he used to gain the new superhuman power of a mist-like form and to give powers to his new trained apes, Alpha and Beta.
 He battled Iron Man and the Unicorn, but was defeated by Alpha and Beta, who turned against him.
 He later formed an alliance with Attuma and battled the Defenders, but was defeated.

 Kragoff next experimented with a cosmic-ray intensifier to attempt to increase his own superhuman powers, but instead unintentionally caused himself to be unable to leave a state of intangibility.
 He had his original Super-Apes kidnap Anthony Stark and forced him to build a "cosmitronic cannon" and return him to a tangible state.
 He battled Iron Man, but the next time Kragoff became intangible, his atoms began to disperse as a side effect of his treatment with the cannon.
-Kragoff's consciousness managed to force his atoms to remain together, although his body remained in an intangible and, at times, invisible state.
+Kragoff's consciousness managed to force his atoms to remain together, although his body remained intangible.

-Months later, Mister Fantastic went into space to expose himself to cosmic radiation to revitalize his own powers.
-Unknown to Richards, Kragoff, still intangible, was also aboard the spaceship.
-Kragoff used his invisibility to hide from Richards for days until he was able to immerse himself again in cosmic radiation, restoring his powers to what they originally had been.
-The Red Ghost could again become tangible or intangible and visible and invisible at will.
-He even gained the power to make other objects in his vicinity intangible and invisible.
+Months later, Mister Fantastic went into space to expose himself to cosmic radiation and revitalize his powers.
+Unknown to Richards, Kragoff was also aboard the spaceship and hid from him until he could restore his powers as well.
 Fully recovered, he battled Mister Fantastic and escaped.

 With the Super-Apes, the Red Ghost attempted to steal a rare mathematical treatise from Empire State University.
 He battled Spider-Man, but escaped.
 He attempted to cause earthquakes in Soviet cities, and battled the Soviet Super-Soldiers.
 He forced the Black Fox to accompany the Super-Apes on robberies.
 He once again battled Spider-Man, but escaped.